 In case 2, if the client has the right to allocate the contractor to any task, then control clearly rests with the client, and the contractor maybe inside IR35 as a consequence.
 Control exists even when the client has the right to tell the contractor what projects to work on, but may never actually do so.

-Vessey says this highlights a very important point, which is that the client needs only to have the right to control, and not actually exercise it, for the contractor to be deemed to be controlled and inside IR35.
+This highlights a very important point, which is that the client needs only to have the contractual right to control, and not actually exercise it, for the contractor to be deemed to be controlled and inside IR35.

 Knowing ‘how’ can mean control rests with the contractor